ctznfive/ctznfive-emacs/README.md

 # CTZNFIVE EMACS

-Nice and minimal emacs configuration
+> Nice and minimal emacs configuration

+Read and adapt if you think it's worth it

 ![screen](ctznfive-emacs.png)